Gradient-Free Privacy Leakage in Federated Language Models through Selective Weight Tampering: Experiment Setup

-\textbf{FL Setup:} We fine-tune GPT-2 base \cite{radford2019language} and BERT \cite{devlin-etal-2019-bert} as representative language models (LM) to evaluate our proposed attacks.
-Later we also observe the changes in attack performances for the medium and large versions of GPT-2.
-Additional information about GPT-2 and BERT models is available in Appendix \ref{gpt2}.
-For the primary FL task, we have a total of 100 participants and randomly select 20 for each round.
-We vary the number of attackers and victims between 1 and 10 and distribute the sensitive sequences among the victims accordingly.
-We train \footnote{Experiments are run on an eight-core NVIDIA RTX A6000 GPU Server} the model for 700 iterations, each with five local epochs, using an initial learning rate of $10^{-4}$ with a linearly decayed learning rate scheduler. \\ \textbf{Attack Settings:} Details of attack settings are given below:\\ \ding{70} We use a dataset of English plaintext jokes \cite{pungas} as $\mathcal{D}_{reg}$ as discussed in Sections \ref{impact} and \ref{s:methodology}.
-This dataset exclusively contains $1622$ regular English sentences which include no privacy-sensitive sentences.
-Besides, we generate $500$ dummy privacy-sensitive sentences to use as $\mathcal D_{sen}.$ \\ \ding{70} As depicted in Figure \ref{fig:weights_diff_sens}, the size of $L_{\star}$ has an important role.
-We empirically choose the top 18 layers that show the highest norm as $L_{\star}$.
-Later, we also perform an ablation study by varying the size of $L_{\star}$.\\ \ding{70} We use the Adam \cite{kingma2014adam} optimizer in the selective weights optimization (SWO) algorithm.
-We empirically tune the number of steps between 200 and 1000, the clipping threshold between 1 and 4, and set the initial learning rate at $1 \times 10^{-3}$.\\ \ding{70} Since model weights do not fall into conventional categories of data, we experiment with several learning algorithms for the transformation task to identify the most suitable one.
-These algorithms include normalizing flows (e.g., planer flows \cite{Lai-planner-flow} and RealNVP\cite{dinh2016realNVP}), dense autoencoder (DAE), variational autoencoder (VAE)\cite{kingma2013VAE}, convolutional autoencoder (CAE)\cite{zhang2018CAE}, and transformer\cite{vaswani_etal}.
-We find that DAE, CAE and transformer showed comparable performances (in terms of validation loss) while normalizing flows and VAE did not yield promising outcomes.
-However, we eventually chose to employ DAE for this task as the other two, particularly the transformer, turned out to be computationally much more expensive taking roughly twice the time of DAE to complete the training. \\ \ding{70} To ensure better stability during the transformation, we use Z-score normalization \cite{al2018effect} to normalize the weight vector before passing it to the SWO or WTL algorithm.
-After the transformation, we denormalize the output weight to its original scale.
-For the sake of simplicity, we skip the normalization step in Algorithms \ref{alg: weights_opt} and \ref{alg: weights_trans}.
+\ding{111} Since model weights do not fall into conventional categories of data, we experiment with several learning algorithms for the transformation task to identify the most suitable one.
+These algorithms include normalizing flows (e.g., planar flows \cite{Lai-planner-flow} and RealNVP\cite{dinh2016realNVP}), dense autoencoder (DAE), variational autoencoder (VAE)\cite{kingma2013VAE}, convolutional autoencoder (CAE)\cite{zhang2018CAE}, and transformer\cite{vaswani_etal}.
+We find that DAE, CAE, and transformer showed comparable performances (in terms of validation loss) while normalizing flows and VAE did not yield promising outcomes.
+However, we eventually chose to employ DAE for this task as the other two, particularly the transformer, turned out to be computationally much more expensive taking roughly twice the time of DAE to complete the training.